How data management enables faster, better decision-making across the organization

 20 October 2025The more data streams and analyses an organization produces, the greater its need for strong data management, a domain that spans multiple dimensions and is tightly linked to the broader (data) strategy.

-Smart choices in data engineering and analytics can make Finance and, by extension, the entire organization truly data-driven.
+Smart choices in data engineering and data analytics can make Finance and, by extension, the entire organization truly data-driven.
 But without strong data management, the engine stalls.
 Real value creation only happens when data are properly managed, validated, and shared.

 Why is that?
 And, more importantly, what should leaders focus on?